 The Sahel Water Governance Learning Group (PROGRES from its French title - Projet de Gouvernance des Ressources en Eau au Sahel) is tackling these issues in Senegal, Mali, Burkina Faso and Niger.

-Key outputs and impacts to date include:
+Key outputs and impacts includes:

-- analysis of relevant legislation, a literature review and two field-level case studies in Senegal, Mali, Burkina Faso and Niger
+- An analysis of relevant legislation, a literature review and two field-level case studies in Senegal, Mali, Burkina Faso and Niger

-- providing evidence for the 2006 UNDP Human Development Report on water.
+- Providing evidence for the 2006 UNDP Human Development Report on water.